ksrinivaucsd/cse-15l-lab-reports/lab5/lab5.md

 The improved command is as follows

   find . -type f -not -name "*.sh" -exec grep -q "Hello" {} \; -exec echo "Found 'Hello' in: " {} \;

+In this command -exec echo is executed on files that return a 1 for grep "Hello".
+Consequently, only the paths of the non-bash script files that have the term "Hello" in them are printed.
+This file is Hello.java.